- ECON 202 Microeconomics

 Over 90 Earned Hours

-Over 90 hours will need to petition the Economics Department to declare a minor in Economics.
-The Review Board will review your case, make a final decision and then notify the student.
+Students who have earned over 90 hours must petition the Economics Department to declare a minor in Economics.
+The Review Board will review the case presented, make a final decision, and then notify the student.

 Student Petition for Special Consideration

-- Include your future plan for how you will complete the additional Economics Minor coursework showing it will not extend your time to graduation.
+- Completion Plan: Must include a semester by semester plan to complete the additional Economics Minor coursework showing it will not extend your time to graduation.

 Email your petition information to Ashley Corn [Manager, WCSS Advising HUB]